ayshahassan/Global-Suicide-Rates/README.md

 To develop insights for suicide prevention.
 Suicides and suicide attempts have a ripple effect that impacts on families, friends, colleagues, communities and societies.
 Suicides are preventable.
 Much can be done to prevent suicide at individual, community and national levels.

 ## Key Questions
-In this analysis we will explore questions around the reasons and key factors behind global suicide rates.
-In addition to this, we will also observe geographical areas where suicide rate is the highest / lowest and demographic factors of which age group, gender, generatio is suicide most common in, in order to develop insights to for suicide prevention.
-The following questions have been posed to analyze the dataset:
+In this analysis, we've explored the reasons behind global suicide rates.
+In addition to this, observations around geographical areas where suicide rate is the highest/lowest and demographic factors such as age group, gender, generation in which suicide is most common have been also been done based on the following key questions:
 * What patterns can we see with regards to total number of suicides over the years?
 * Are suicides rates climbing or falling in various countries?
 What do suicides by country over the years look like?
 * What are the ten countries with highest and lowest suicide rates?